My Home and Alphabet Group ‘GMUBH’

 Note to the teacher:

-Teacher to make sure all children get a chance to identify the household items and state their uses.
+Teacher to make sure all children get a chance to identify the household items and explain its uses.

 Key knowledge the child will acquire: Children learn to name the different objects in a house.